toolleeo/cli-apps/README.md

 * [Draw](https://github.com/maaslalani/draw) - draw is an simple drawing tool in the terminal.
 Hold your mouse down and move it across the screen to draw anything you want!
 * [fortune](http://software.clapper.org/fortune/) - Generates random messages feched from a quotation database.
 * [Limoji](https://github.com/GEROGIANNIS/Limoji) - Limoji is an open source tool that makes it easy to choose between hundreds of cool ASCII emoticons and share them with your friends.
+* [matrix-webcam](https://github.com/joschuck/matrix-webcam) - Take your video conference from within the matrix.
 * [pokeget](https://github.com/talwat/pokeget) - A bash script you can use to display cool sprites of pokemon in your terminal.
 * [ponysay](https://github.com/erkin/ponysay) - Pony rewrite of cowsay.
 * [sha256-animation](https://github.com/in3rsha/sha256-animation) - Animation of the SHA-256 hash function in your terminal.